 But, summer has started and that means it’s time for younger people to find their way to the Spanish coast, enjoy Spain’s cheap alcohol, get drunk every night, create scenes, puke in bars and act as if they own the place… yeah, gotta love life on the Costa!

-Thankfully it’s not impossible to avoid the masses or find the expats and tourists that do know how to behave and enjoy all the great things Spain has to offer… Just find a group of extremely pale people (tourists on their first day in Spain) or a group of extremely red people (tourists on their second day in Spain), watch which way they are walking… and then walk in the exact opposit direction.
+Thankfully it’s not impossible to avoid the masses or find the expats and tourists that do know how to behave and enjoy all the great things Spain has to offer… Just find a group of extremely pale people (tourists on their first day in Spain) or a group of extremely red people (tourists on their second day in Spain), watch which way they are walking… and then walk in the exact opposite direction.

-This morning for me this meant that instead of going to beautiful but touristy Moraira I went to Teulada (map): a town that is less pretty at first sight and doesn’t have some amazing beach because it’s located just a few kilometres inland.
-But, with a nice old town center and typically Spanish cafes hidden in small streets it was the perfect place for my Spanish breakfast.
+This morning for me this meant that instead of going to beautiful but touristy Moraira I went to Teulada (map): a town that is less pretty at first sight and doesn’t have some amazing beach because it’s located just a few kilometers inland.
+But, with a nice old town center and typically Spanish cafes hidden in small streets, it was the perfect place for my Spanish breakfast.

 And what made it all perfect: I even had to order in Spanish!!
 Yes seriously, coastal towns such as Moraira are so touristy that it’s hard to find a Spanish waiter…